operator-playground-io/Kafka-chart-tile/tutorials/upgrading-and-rollback-kafka.md

 ---
 title: Upgrade and Rollback Kafka chart
-description: How to Upgrade and Rollback Kafka helm chart?
+description: Learn how to Upgrade and Rollback Kafka helm chart?
 ---